 That's okay.
 But since most of us can't pretend the holidays don't exist, what about we figure out some ways to get through the holidays?
 I will take 7 posts to dive into different ways to navigate the holidays.
 Join in with me and even chime in.

-Part 4: Set Expectations For You & Your Family
+Part 4: Set Expectations For You and Your Family

 One of the many important things in navigating the holidays is learning to set expectations for yourself.
 Know what your triggers are – what will set you off.
 And then set up parameters for yourself on how to respond when these triggers show themselves.

 What triggers your emotions during the holidays?
 Social media?
 Questions?
 Parties?
 Children?
 Pregnancy Announcements?
 Know what those things are, and set yourself up for success by determining ahead of time how will you respond or how you will avoid those triggers.

 Does seeing all the family photos on social media trigger your emotions?
 Stay off social media.

 Do family members questions about your family or pregnancy status trigger your emotions?
 Find someone that can watch out for you and pull you out of those conversations.

 Do Christmas parties trigger your emotions?
 Maybe you don't go to at least one of those parties.